Surfaces 2019 Review: Trends and highlights from the 30th annual national flooring expo - Mar 2019

 In the dynamic rigid LVT category, there are all sorts of developments.
 At the most basic level, it’s worth noting that there’s a blending of the SPC and WPC categories.
 Specifically, the LVT cap typical of WPC is being put on SPC, instead of printing directly onto the core, which has allowed SPC producers to create more texture, including lots of in-register embossing.

 There was movement this year in the broad, longer-term flooring trends, like the wide and long hard-surface formats, the shades of grey, the wood looks, the matte finishes and the rustic expressions-all of which have been in play for at least a decade.
 For instance, rustic in one form or another has been the name of the game for most of this new century.
-Greys have been warming almost since they took center stage from the hotter hues of the exotic hardwoods and the earthy tones of residential broadloom, though at a glacial pace, heading toward the middle ground of taupe or moderated by infusions of color-like blue-greys and hints of green or gold.
+Greys have been warming almost since they took center stage from the hotter hues of exotic hardwood species and the earthy tones of residential broadloom, though at a glacial pace, heading toward the middle ground of taupe or moderated by infusions of color-like blue-greys and hints of green or gold.
 This year, the shift was more noticeable; in addition to spectral colors infusing the greys, there were also plenty of grey-infused colors.
 At the show there was also a lot of talk about “greige,” a warm grey that’s a step away from taupe, as the latest reworking of neutral colorways.

 There was more color in general this year, most prominently in woven and patterned broadloom, porcelain tile and here and there in sheet goods and LVT.
 Blue is by far the strongest trending color, in clear blue accents, field colors in a range of blues, and as modifiers of the greys.